dalehumby/openWakeWord-rhasspy/README.md

 ### openWakeWord

 openWakeWord listens for all wake-words like "alexa", "hey mycroft", "hey jarvis", and [others](https://github.com/dscripka/openWakeWord#pre-trained-models).
-These settings to ensure Rhasspy is only activated once per wake-word, and to reduce false activations.
+These settings ensure Rhasspy is only activated once per wake-word, and help reduce false activations.

 ```yaml
 oww: